 Rs ~ (4 PIR).

 However, legally defining safety corridors in that manner doubles the real estate acquisiton cost burden that must ultimately be borne by the utility rate payer.

 A compromise is to force the pipeline company to acquire a dedicated corridor (2 PIR) wide and through zoning to prevent property development in strips (1 PIR) wide on each side of the dedicated pipeline corridor.
 Thus a total safety corridor (4 PIR) wide can be realized.
-In some circumstances a roadway and/or a power line right-of-way can occupy one or two PIR widths.
+In some circumstances a roadway and/or an electricity transmission right-of-way can occupy one or two PIR widths.

 In the province of Ontario the TSSA only makes safety setback recommendations with respect to natural gas pipelines.
-It is up to each municipal government to adopt bylaws that give legal force to the TSSA recommendations.
-However, failure to adopt TSSA recommendations could potentially lead to litigation against a municipality for negligence, so most Ontario municipalities adhere to TSSA recommendations as standard practice.
+It is up to each municipal government to adopt bylaws that give legal force to the TSSA guidelines.
+However, failure to adopt TSSA guidelines could potentially lead to litigation against a municipality for negligence, so most Ontario municipalities adhere to TSSA guidelines as standard practice.

 ENERGY TRANSMISSION CORRIDOR ISSUES: